Shopify & E-commerce

 Performance and speed comparison

 Website speed directly determines your conversion rate and SEO ranking.
-Here's how the platforms differ:
+The platforms score differently here:

 Shopify performance